Mathematical Methods of Theoretical Physics: Fuchsian differential equations

-Second, consider possible poles at infinity.
-Note that, because of the requirement that they are regular singular, $p_1(x)x$ as well as $p_2(x)x^2$ must be analytic at $x=\infty$, we additionally obtain the condition that
+Second, consider possible {\em poles at infinity.} Note that the requirement that infinity is regular singular will restrict the possible growth of $p_1(x)$ as well as $p_2(x)$ and thus, to a lesser degree, of $P_1(x)$ as well as $P_2(x)$.